leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipelines_quality_results.md

 | SNP   | ALL    | 207267      | 125305   | 81962    | 289995      | 403      | 164254    | 311   | 39    | 0.604558      | 0.996795         | 0.566403       | 0.752639        | 2.101557474            | 1.727640365            | 0.720474925               | 0.248334919               |
 | SNP   | PASS   | 207267      | 115544   | 91723    | 230523      | 347      | 114600    | 280   | 28    | 0.557465      | 0.997007         | 0.49713        | 0.715093        | 2.101557474            | 2.08224489             | 0.720474925               | 0.29987085                |

-*Note: 'PASS' indicates a variant in a tranche below 70.00 and 'ALL' indicate a variant in a tranche below 80.00*

-*Note: 'PASS' indicates a variant in a tranche below 70.00 and 'ALL' indicate a variant in a tranche below 78.00*

-*Note: 'PASS' indicates a variant in a tranche below 70.00 and 'ALL' indicate a variant in a tranche below 76.00*

-*Note: 'PASS' indicates a variant in a tranche below 70.00 and 'ALL' indicate a variant in a tranche below 74.00*

-*Note: 'PASS' indicates a variant in a tranche below 70.00 and 'ALL' indicate a variant in a tranche below 72.00*

 ## quality_bench1.4

 ### Run parameters/settings